l1xnan/duckling/README.md

-# DuckStudio
+# Duckling

 English | [中文](./README.zh.md)

-DuckStudio is a lightweight desktop applications, the use of Tauri build for fast browsing `parquet` / `CSV` file data and database data for [DuckDB](https://github.com/duckdb/duckdb).
+Duckling is a lightweight desktop applications, the use of Tauri build for fast browsing `parquet` / `CSV` file data and database data for [DuckDB](https://github.com/duckdb/duckdb).

 ## Installation

-From [releases](https://github.com/l1xnan/DuckStudio/releases) page to download the latest installation package, for installation.
+From [releases](https://github.com/l1xnan/Duckling/releases) page to download the latest installation package, for installation.

 For Windows platform, you can download and [install Webview2 offline]((https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section)) if you cannot install Webview2 due to network problems.